Episcopal Service Corps (ESC)

 Service Area

-Episcopal Service Corps deploys in a number states: Arizona, Colorado, Indiana, Massachusetts, Michigan, Missouri, Minnesota, New York, North Carolina, Pennsylvania, Washington, Wyoming.
+Episcopal Service Corps deploys in a number states: California, Indiana, Massachusetts, Michigan, Ohio, Pennsylvania.

 Service Length

-All programs are between 10 and 12 months.
-Most begin in July/August and ending sometime between May/July.
+Most programs are between 10 and 12 months and begin in August/September.
 Plainsong Farm begins in January and ends in October.
+The Commonage includes a summer program.

 Requirements

 A willingness to share, work, listen, pray, and grow is required to apply to Episcopal Service Corps!
-Other than that, no special skills, experience, or education level is necessary.
+Other than that, no special skills, experience is necessary.

 Financial Arrangements